 “I want to be queen.”

-The new equilibrium portion of this story is absent, probably because this is a series and we know we’ll hear from Olivia again.
+The new situation portion of this story is absent, probably because this is a series and we know we’ll hear from Olivia again.
 We can safely assume that she’ll continue to behave as narcissistic queen of the world in the next book, too!

 So, is this book feminist?